Pão de Queijo (Brazilian Cheese Bread)

 1/2 cup (packed) grated cheese

 1/2 teaspoon salt

 If you are using a tin muffin pan, spread a little avocado or olive oil around the inside of each well.
 (I used a silicon muffin pan, so I skipped this step).

 Put all of the ingredients into a blender and pulse until smooth.
 You may need to scape down the sides with a spatula to ensure everything gets well blended.
 At this point, the batter can be stored in the refrigerator for several days, until ready to use.

 Pour batter into muffin wells, to the halfway point.

-Bake in preheated oven until the tops are lightly browned, 20 to 22 minutes.
-Remove from oven and let cool on a rack for a few minutes.
+Bake in preheated oven until the tops are lightly browned, 22 to 24 minutes.
+Remove from oven and let cool for 2 minutes before removing from pan.

 If you make this recipe, snap a pic of your dish and hashtag it #kellylenihancooks.
 I'd love to see your creations on Instagram, Facebook, and Twitter!